ami-iit/yarp-devices-bts-freeemg/README.md

 The device can be open using `yarpdev --device freeemg` (`yarpserver` must be running).
 See also the `yarprobotinterface` [configuration files](devices/FreeEmgWearableDevice/conf/README.md) for the parameters that must/can be used.

+### Applications

+There are some default applications that can be run using the device.
+You can check them out [here](devices/FreeEmgWearableDevice/applications).

 Maintainers
 --------------
 This repository is maintained by: